cedar-policy/cedar-docs/docs/schema.md

 ### Entity type name<a name="schema-entitytypes-name"></a>

 Specifies the name of the entity type as a string.
 This type name must be an identifier, which is defined in the Cedar grammar as a sequence of alphanumeric characters, omitting any Cedar reserved words.

+{: .important }
+>The entity type name must be normalized and cannot include any embedded whitespace, such as spaces, newlines, control characters, or comments.

 ```
 "My::Name::Space": {